jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-03-03-unbox-review-setup-eachine-trashcan/index.md

 ![Trashcan spare parts](unbox-review-setup-eachine-trashcan-16.jpg)

-In the bag you will find: a prop prying tool, 4 spare props, a philips head screwdriver, a hex head tool, a small plug to enable you to fly 1S and an XT-30 connector in case you decide to make the switch to full time 2S batteries.
+In the bag you will find: a prop prying tool, 4 spare props, a Philips head screwdriver, a hex head tool, a small plug to enable you to fly 1S and an XT-30 connector in case you decide to make the switch to full-time 2S batteries.
 Pretty neat!

 ### ⚙ <span id="parts-overview" class="offset-top-nav">Parts overview</span>